Task: hv_STLYE hv_0000

 8) Slow Cooker Chili

-This dinner will make it smell like you have everything figured out in life.
-Brown the meat if you have time (it helps), then let the slow cooker do its long, cozy simmer with beans, tomatoes, and spices.
-Since people have different reactions to spice, keep it mild and offer hot sauce on the table.
-Cornbread, chips, or rice makes it the type of meal that quiets everyone down for a minute.
+Having dinner prepared for you will make it seem like you have everything organized.
+If you have time, brown the meat (this helps), then allow the slow cooker to do its long, cozy simmer with beans, tomatoes, and spices.
+Considering people have different tolerances for spice, keep it mild and hot sauce on the table.

 9) Teriyaki Salmon